GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Evaluation

-Unless stated otherwise, we use a temperature of $0.4$, a top-$p$ value of $0.9$, a beam width of $8$, and sampling for skeleton generation.
-We then keep the top-$3$ generated skeletons for the selection phase.
-For selection, we set the search top-$k$ value to $10$, and enable re-ranking, knowledge graph guidance, and backtracking as described above.
-All models are run on a single NVIDIA RTX4090 GPU.
+\paragraph{Inference Hyperparameters.} We use a temperature of $0.4$, a top-$p$ value of $0.9$, a beam width of $8$, and sampling for skeleton generation.
+We then keep the top-$3$ generated skeletons for the placeholder resolution stage.
+For placeholder resolution, we set the search top-$k$ to $10$, and enable re-ranking, knowledge graph guidance, and backtracking as described in \Cref{sec:method}.
+All models are run on a single NVIDIA RTX4090 GPU with 24~GB of VRAM.